Going under on G

 - put them in the recovery position (lie them on their side)

-- if someone is unconscious for longer than 2 hours, call 999.
+- if someone is unconscious and unresponsive, call 999.

 If someone has taken a large amount of G by mistake – perhaps by drinking from an unlabelled container, or by drinking alcohol, then taking too much G and losing consciousness – seek urgent medical attention and call 999.
 Both these things can cause a person’s heart rate and breathing to slow down to dangerous levels.